qgis/QGIS-Documentation/source/docs/documentation_guidelines/writing.rst

 Lists
 -----

+Lists are useful for structuring the text.
+Here are some simple rules common to all lists:

-Start all list items with a capital letter.
+* Start all list items with a capital letter

-Do not use punctuation after list items that only contain a single simple sentence.
+* Do not use punctuation after list items that only contain a single simple sentence

-Use period ( ``.`` ) as punctuation for list items that consist of several sentences or is composed.
+* Use period ( ``.`` ) as punctuation for list items that consist of several sentences or is composed

 Inline Tags
 -----------